ligan92/houches25/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
+title: Les Houches 2025
-title: Exact Solvability and Quantum Information
+# Exact Solvability and Quantum Information
 date: 2024-09-01
 type: landing